JanM321/esphome-lg-controller/README.md

 # Hardware
 <img src="hardware/schematic.png" width="100%" height="100%">

-See [hardware/](hardware/) for schematics and list of materials.
+See [hardware/](hardware/) for schematic and list of materials.
 This part was based on the excellent work and research by [@Flameeyes](https://github.com/Flameeyes):
 * https://flameeyes.blog/tag/lg/
 * https://github.com/Flameeyes/esphome-lg-pqrcuds0